kailaix/ADCME.jl/README.md

 ![](./docs/src/assets/readme-eq5.svg)

-In this problem, we are given the values of `u(x)` on the grid points and want to estimate the nonparametric function `b(u)`.
+In this problem, we are given the full field data of `u(x)` (the discrete value of `u(x)` is given on a very fine grid) and want to estimate the nonparametric function `b(u)`.
 We approximate `b(u)` using a neural network and use the [residual minimization method](https://kailaix.github.io/ADCME.jl/dev/tu_nn/) to find the optimal weights and biases of the neural network.
 The minimization problem is given by

 ![](./docs/src/assets/readme-eq6.svg)